DillonSteyl/SCIE1000/Week 9/eulers_1.md

 If you want to calculate more steps, just reuse the formula but with your new `y` value.
 The new `x` value is also updated to `x+h`.

 **Task:** To start, write a function called `fdash(x)`, that returns the value of the derivative at x.
-The formula for the derivative is:
+The formula for the derivative which we will be using as a placeholder is:

 `fdash = 0.05x * e^(0.05x)`